 NOTE: This procedure describes how to infect mice with the inoculum prepared in Procedure 3 and how to verify the CFU delivered in the inoculum.
 Handling of mice and injections are performed in a BSC.

-4.1) Order a sufficient number of male or female C57BL6/J mice for the experiment.
+4.1) Order a sufficient number of male or female C57BL/6J mice for the experiment.
 Also order mice to serve as uninfected controls.

 Allow mice to acclimatize for 1 week prior to bacterial inoculation.